SDU-Vikings-Racing-Team/EL-KiCad-Library/docs/README.md

+NOTE: an automated setup script is on the way
 ## $${\color{yellow} ▋}$$ Setup guide
 1. Choose a suitable folder location on your pc for the KiCad material
 2. Open cmd in the appropriate folder location and type: git clone https://github.com/SDU-Vikings-Racing-Team/EL-KiCad-Library.git